Approximating the Expected Values for Combinatorial Optimization Problems over Stochastic Points: Minimum Perfect Matchings

-Suppose $S$ is the set of nodes that are out of their homes.
-We use $\calF_S$ and $\calH_{\bS}$ to denote the set of all realizations of the all nodes in $S$ to points in $F$, and the set of realizations of $\bS=V\setminus S$ to points in $H$ respectively.
-We use $\MM(F_S, H_{\bS})$ to denote the length of the minimum perfect matching under the realization $(F_S, H_{\bS})$.
+We still need to show that for $i>1$, the contribution from event $\calF\A{i}$ is negligible.
+Suppose $S$ is the set of nodes that are realized out of their \core s.
+We use $\calF_S$ and $\calH_{\bS}$ to denote the set of all realizations of the all nodes in $S$ to points out of their \core s, and the set of realizations of $\bS=V\setminus S$ to points in their \core s respectively.
+We use $\MM(F_S, H_{\bS})$ to denote the length of the minimum perfect matching under the realization $(F_S, H_{\bS})$, where $F_S\in \calF_S$ and $H_{\bS}\in \calH_{\bS}$.
 The following combinatorial fact plays the same role in the charging argument as Lemma~\ref{lm:mstchange} does in the previous section.
-Different from the MST problem, we can not achieve a similar bound to the one in Lemma~\ref{lm:mstchange} since $\MM(F_S, H_{\bS})$ may decrease significantly if we only sending only one node outside home back to its home.
-However, we show that in such case, if we send one more node back home, $\MM(F_S, H_{\bS})$ can still be bounded.
+Differing from the MST problem, we can not achieve a similar bound as the one in Lemma~\ref{lm:mstchange} since $\MM(F_S, H_{\bS})$ may decrease significantly if we send only one node outside its \core\ back to its \core.
+However, we show that in such case, if we send one more node back to its \core, $\MM(F_S, H_{\bS})$ can still be bounded.

+We need the following structural result about minimum perfect matchings, which is essential for our charging argument.